How To Choose The Right Cast-Iron Skillet Size? (7 Sizes)

 Group Size

 The number of people in your household is one of the factors you’d have to consider when buying this cookware.
 If you live alone, you have more freedom in choosing the size you want.
-In a way, you could say that the bigger your family is, the lesser your options are.
+In a way, you could say that the bigger your family is, the fewer options you have.
 Big skillet sizes are undoubtedly advisable for large families.
 Otherwise, you would have to do more cooking to fill everyone’s plates!

 Heating Surface Size